 Can an Assault Conviction Be Expunged?

 If one is eligible for an expungement in New Jersey, then an assault charge can be cleared from one’s criminal record.
 A person can file for an expungement if he/she has no more than 4 disorderly persons convictions or 1 indictable offense and 3 disorderly persons convictions on his/her record.
 Thus, if a person was convicted of two separate instances of third-degree aggravated assault, he/she will not be able to have the record cleared.
 However, an exception exists if two indictable offenses are charged and sentenced as part of the same event or series of events.

 The application process for expungements in New Jersey is complicated and a single mistake can result in a denial.
 In addition, some people’s applications can be challenged by the local District Attorney, which can result in a hearing before a judge.
 These two facts make it critical that a person hires an attorney to help with the expungement process.
 An attorney can ensure that the application is error-free and presents the facts in the best possible light, as well as appear in court to persuade the judge to grant the expungement over the prosecutor’s objections.

 Who Should You Contact?

-If you or a loved was recently charged with criminal assault, contact Adam H. Rosenblum of Rosenblum Law today.
-Mr. Rosenblum is a skilled criminal defense attorney who has helped people in similar situations.
-He will defend your constitutional rights and do what he can to have your criminal assault charges dismissed.
-E-mail or call him today at 888-815-3649.
+If you or a loved one was recently charged with criminal assault, contact the attorneys at Rosenblum Law today.
+Our skilled criminal defense attorneys have helped many people in similar situations.
+Our attorneys can defend your constitutional rights and do everything possible to have your criminal assault charges dismissed or reduced to a less serious offense.
+E-mail or call us today at 888-815-3649